bfosberry/teamspeak_server/README.md

 ## Configuration

-This teamspeak server takes no configuration parameters, however, as with all containers it requires the ETCD_SERVER (e.g. 1.2.3.4:4001) to be provided so it can access etcd.
+This teamspeak server takes no configuration parameters, however, as with all containers it requires the ETCD_SERVER (e.g. 1.2.3.4:4001) to be provided so it can access communicate.
 It also required "SERVER_ID" to it can namespace info and actions correctly.

 ## Info